-In his 2020 mycological tour-de-force Entangled Life, the biologist Merlin Sheldrake describes the diverse lifestyles of the many trillions of microscopic lifeforms hitching a ride on the human organism:
+In his 2020 mycological tour-de-force Entangled Life, the biologist Merlin Sheldrake describes microbiomes and the diverse lifestyles of the many trillions of microscopic lifeforms hitching a ride on the human organism:

 “Some prefer the temperate forest of your scalp, some the arid plains of your forearm, some the tropical forest of your crotch or armpit.
 Your gut (which if unfolded would occupy an area of thirty-two square meters), ears, toes, mouth, eyes, skin, and every surface, passage, and cavity you possess teem with bacteria and fungi.
 You carry around more microbes than your ‘own’ cells.
 There are more bacteria in your gut than stars in our galaxy.”